TanStack/router/docs/guide/not-found-errors.md

 ### Specifying Which Routes Handle Not Found Errors

 With just calling the `notFound` function, TanStack Router will try resolving a `notFoundComponent` starting from the route which threw it.
-If you need to trigger a not-found on a specific parent route, you can import the parent route and call `Route.notFound`:
+If you need to trigger a not-found on a specific parent route, you can pass in a route id to the `route` option in the `notFound` function.

 ```tsx
 // _layout.tsx